MimeThaClown/Heist-of-Cinders/Party/Godfrey.md

-Seen as the poster boy of the Tribunal
+The Posterboy of the Tribuna